 With few exceptions, the bus route most Las Vegas tourists look to use with their pass is “The Deuce“, which runs up and down the Strip and goes to Fremont Street.
 There are, however, some pretty distinct “pros” & “cons” to leveraging this particular route.

-“Pros” Of Buying a Bus Pass in Vegas
+“Pros” Of Buying a Bus Pass

 You’ll save money: Leveraging the bus is easily the cheapest way to get around Las Vegas.
 Aside from walking, it doesn’t get more budget-friendly.